marcdotson/counting-cockroaches/README.md

 ## Getting Started
 * GitHub Guides is a good place to get familiar with how to use the platform: https://guides.github.com.
-* For your own projects, free private repositories are available for students and professors: https://education.github.com.
+* If you're interested, private repositories are free for students and academics: https://education.github.com.
 * Make sure you have the latest version of R, RStudio, and Git (see next section) installed.

 ## Installing Git